The Natural Breathability of Wool: A Key to Comfort and Well-being

 Focus on: Wool’s Dynamic Breathability

-Dynamic breathability refers to the ability of a fabric to manage moisture and temperature changes during periods of both activity and rest.
-This is important for athletes who participate in stop-go sports, such as hiking, cycling, and rock climbing, as they need clothing that can help them regulate their body temperature and stay comfortable.
+This is important for anyone who participates in stop-go sports, such as hiking, cycling, and rock climbing.
+In activites like these, you need clothing that can regulate the body’s temperature and help you stay comfortable.

-• Stay comfortable during both activity and rest
+- Stay comfortable during both activity and rest

-• Avoid overheating and sweating
+- Avoid overheating and sweating

-• Stay warm in cold weather
+- Stay warm in cold weather

 Research on dynamic breathability